 1% to 10%:

-Hematologic & oncologic: Axillary lymphadenopathy (≤2%; tender, painful)
+Hematologic & oncologic: Lymphadenopathy (≤2%; painful axillary nodes)

 Local: Bruising at injection site (2% to 7%)

-<1% (Limited to important or life-threatening): Anaphylactoid reaction, anaphylaxis, angioedema, arthralgia, arthropathy, cellulitis, dizziness, erythema multiforme, hypersensitivity reaction, lymphadenopathy, pain, paresthesia, pruritus, rhabdomyolysis, skin rash, Stevens-Johnson syndrome, syncope, tremor, ulnar nerve neuropathy, urticaria
+<1%, postmarketing, and/or case reports: Alopecia, anaphylactoid reaction, anaphylaxis, angioedema, arthralgia, arthropathy, cellulitis, dizziness, erythema multiforme, flu-like symptoms, flushing, hypersensitivity reaction, insomnia, lymphadenopathy, malaise, nausea, pain, paresthesia, pruritus, rhabdomyolysis, skin rash, Stevens-Johnson syndrome, syncope, tremor, ulnar nerve neuropathy, urticaria

 Concerns related to adverse effects: